Supreme Court takes up Texas law banning most abortions | WTOP

 The Texas ban, signed into law by Gov. Greg Abbott in May, prohibits abortion after cardiac activity is detected in a fetus, usually around six weeks and before some women know they are pregnant.

-The law makes exceptions for medical emergencies, but not rape or incest.
+The law makes exceptions for medical emergencies but not for rape or incest.

 At least 12 other states have enacted bans early in pregnancy, but all have been blocked from going into effect.